omahs/golem-docs/docs/providers/config.md

 ---
-description: Configuration examples for yagna
+Description: Configuration examples for Yagna
 ---

 # Configuration examples for yagna